 Finally, Flower Minion’s icy exterior feels a crack.
 “Eh, what?”

 “Chaos already knew about that.
 He laughed it off, actually.”

 “Yeah, said he didn’t even care about that tower anymore.
 Mistakes into miracles, you know,” he reports with a smug grin.

 Flower Minion draws back as she crosses her arms in clear disappointment.
-“Well I guess there’s nothing to do, then.”
+“Well I guess there’s nothing to do about it, then.”

 Cooking Minion shrugs.
 “It’s cool.
 Just try to keep the bees away from your flowers from now on.
 I’m a busy guy and can’t be dealing with everyone’s garbage.”

 She sighs.
 “You do understand that pollination is sort of… you know, important for the ecosystem?”